Business Interruption Insurance: Coverage During Unexpected Downtime

 Business Interruption Insurance, often referred to as Business Income coverage, is a type of commercial insurance that replaces lost income and covers extra expenses incurred when your business is forced to temporarily close or partially suspend operations due to a covered peril.
 It's typically included as part of a Commercial Property policy or a Business Owner's Policy (BOP).

-Think of it as a financial bridge.
+Think of Business Interruption Insurance as a financial bridge.
 While your property insurance pays to rebuild your physical space, Business Interruption Insurance ensures that your revenue stream doesn't dry up completely during the period of restoration – the time it takes to repair or rebuild your property and get your business back up and running.

 Key Terms to Understand:

 - Waiting Period: A deductible for time, typically 48 or 72 hours, that must pass after the covered peril occurs before business interruption coverage kicks in.
-This means you will bear the financial loss for the initial few days.
+Some 2025 policies now offer reduced waiting periods (24 hours) for an additional premium.

 When Does Business Interruption Insurance Kick In?